mitschabaude/minimal-state/README.md

   );
 }

-// behind the use() hook is a simple event emitter API that you can use for other
+// behind the use() hook is a flexible event emitter API that you can use for other
-// stuff as well, like logging: on(state, 'count', c => console.log('The count is', c));
+// stuff as well:
+on(state, 'count', c => console.log('The count is', c));

 set(state, 'count', 10); // "The count is 10", updates component

+state.count = 11;
+update(state, 'count'); // "The count is 11", updates component

-// set() and update() are synchronous console.log(state.count); // "10"
+// set() and update() are synchronous console.log(state.count); // "11"
 ```

 ## Without React